amsievert/dndnotes/mdFiles/Campaign Notes/The Return of Ileus/Knoglir Backstory.md

 Knoglir was born in 348 PD.
 During the dissension, he fought for the Upper Planes Alliance, where he would eventually meet a young Ileus under the service of Genesis.
 The two of them bonded, and Ileus taught Knoglir the power of knowledge.
 Knoglir was immediately sold on this.
 He grew and Ileus quickly became very close friends, as Ileus would teach Knoglir everything that Genesis taught him about arcane magic.
 This friendship wouldn't last forever however.

-Through all of their time together, Ileus never told Knoglir of the growing
+Through all of their time together, Ileus never told Knoglir of the growing Anteitic movement.
+Ileus believed that Knoglir wouldn't understand since the dragons were granted innate magical powers from the fracture.
+They had not known oppression like the humanoids had.

+When the Divine Betrayal happened at the Battle for Caelum Insula, Ileus was standing next to